 Coriander detoxifies the body by being a powerful and natural cleansing agent.
 It lowers blood pressure, helps treat anxiety, and reduces the negative effects of stress.
 It promotes skin and hair health and is also a good remedy in the treatment of conjunctivitis.
 Coriander improves brain function and stimulates memory.
 Finally, just like parsley, it’s high levels of iron helps people suffering from anaemia.

 It is a good source of dietary fibre, vitamins A, C, E, K, calcium, iron, potassium, phosphorous and magnesium.

 How to eat more of them?

 Easy, really.
 It’s preferable to eat them raw so you can add them to your juices, smoothies and salads for example.

 How to store them?

-Fill glass partially with water and place the stem ends of the herbs into the water in the jar.
+Place the stem ends of the herbs into some water in a jar.
 If you are storing them in the refrigerator, cover the herbs loosely with a plastic bag.